 439th District Court – District Judge David Rakow

 The courthouse address is in the middle of the town square at 100 West Mulberry, Kaufman, Texas 75142.
-There are two District Courts.
-These district courts are general jurisdiction courts that hear civil, criminal and family law matters.
+There are two District Courts and both are of General Jurisdiction and they hear civil, criminal and family law matters.
 Judge Casey Blair’s court is on the second floor and Judge Chitty’s court is located on the first floor.
-Each has a Coordinator.
+Each has a Court Coordinator.
 Entrance to the courthouse is strictly monitored.

 86th District Court – District Casey Blair (second floor)